attdevsupport/API-Platform/MIM/Vb/app1/README.txt

 Suppose you copied the sample app files in your IIS server webroot/mim/app1/ folder.
-In order to run the sample application, type in'http://IIS_HOSTNAME:8080/mim/app1/Default.aspx' (assuming you're using a HOSTNAME machine with IIS Server and have not changed the default port number, otherwise adjust accordingly) on your browser.
+In order to run the sample application, type in'http://IIS_HOSTNAME:8080/mim/app1/Default.aspx' (assuming you're using a HOSTNAME machine with IIS Server and have not changed the default port number, otherwise adjust accordingly) on your web browser.